rohit-quest/testSDK/README.md

 ## Props of Onboarding component

-The `QuestLogin` component accepts the following props:
+The `Onboarding` component accepts the following props:

 - `token` (string, required): A userToken which you get after login need to pass here to fetch the data.
 - `questId` (string, required):  This take a particular questId to fetch the data.